 14. The 78

 The 78 is a traditional-style pub that’s been an integral part of Glasgow’s West End since it opened its doors in 2002.

-The pub is known for its cosy Victorian-era bar, fireplace, selection of beer and amazing vegan menu.
+The pub is known for its cosy Victorian-era bar, fireplace, and an amazing selection of vegan beer.

-As well as serving up a wide range of friendly food and drinks, they also host pub quizzes, weekend DJs and even a weekly live jazz session.
+As well as serving up a wide range of drinks and bar snacks, they also host pub quizzes, weekend DJs and even a weekly live jazz session.

 When the venue first opened in 2002 it was a place to go to catch a gig and sup a pint, and their love of live music still remains with the odd gig or event hosted in the building.